You can define custom Redis ACL rules to assign to a data access role or use predefined Redis ACLs.

 Redis Cloud includes three predefined permissions:

-Note that you can define permissions for the Redis module commands of any modules that are part of your subscription; however, these permissions can only be used for databases that support those modules.
+Note that you can define permissions for the Redis commands of any advanced capabilities that are part of your subscription; however, these permissions can only be used for databases that support those capabilities.